Company Culture Quotes: 27 Experts Offer Their Advice

 “As part of our interview process, we have candidates do a mock presentation.
 That is incredibly telling of how they will do in our culture.
 The things we look for are preparedness, quick thinking, the ability to handle tough questions and people who are comfortable saying, 'I don’t know.'
 If we find someone who can illustrate those qualities through the presentation, we know that they will be a great fit for our culture.”

 Solstice offers digital solutions to Fortune 500 Companies, helping companies solve mission-critical problems and evolve their strategy.
-We asked Gregg Wheeler, Solstice’s Chief Growth Officer:
+We asked Gregg Wheeler, Chief Growth Officer at Solstice:

 As Solstice has expanded to have a global presence, what challenges did that growth present?